canonical/oci-factory/README.md

 the field “name” in the `rockcraft.yaml` file).
 Also, each `oci` folder will host the Maintainer files upon which the OCI Factory will rely to understand:

-- how to build, i.e. whether it is a ROCK or a Dockerfile-based image;
+- how to build, i.e. whether it is a rock or a Dockerfile-based image;
 - what image to build;
 - what metadata to rely on (like the developer’s contact information);
 - how to tag and release the OCI image;